mistralai/platform-docs-public/docs/guides/04-embeddings.md

 </a>

 ## Mistral Embeddings API
-To generate text embeddings using Mistral AI's embeddings API, we can make a request to the API endpoint and specify the embedding model `mistral-embed`, along with providing a list of input text.
+To generate text embeddings using Mistral AI's embeddings API, we can make a request to the API endpoint and specify the embedding model `mistral-embed`, along with providing a list of input texts.
 The API will then return the corresponding embeddings as numerical vectors, which can be used for further analysis or processing in NLP applications.

 ```python
 from mistralai.client import MistralClient